evolvingweb/puppet-apt/README.md

 It is recommended to read the manpage 'apt_preferences(5)'

+####apt::ppa

+* `ensure`: Whether we are adding or removing the PPA.
+Can be 'present' or 'absent'.
+Defaults to 'present'.
+* `release`: The codename for the operating system you're running.
+Defaults to `$lsbdistcodename`.
+Required if lsb-release is not installed.
+* `options`: Options to be passed to the `apt-add-repository` command.
+OS-dependent defaults are set in `apt::params`.
+* `package_name`: The package that provides the `apt-add-repository` command.
+OS-dependent defaults are set in `apt::params`.
+* `package_manage`: Whether or not to manage the package providing `apt-add-repository`.
+Defaults to true.

 ### Testing

 The apt module is mostly a collection of defined resource types, which provide reusable logic for managing Apt.
 It provides smoke tests for testing functionality on a target system, as well as spec tests for checking a compiled catalog against an expected set of resources.